Are Charged Leptons in the Simultaneous Eigenstates of Mass and Family?

 correspondingly to the three diagrams in Fig.2.
 For example, $F^{(a)}$ is given by

 Note that the charged lepton states which interact with $A_\alpha^{\ \beta}$ are $(e^0)_\alpha$, while the charged lepton states which propagate in the loop diagram are $e_k$.

 In this section, for the purpose to see an actual example, let us discuss a case with only $e\leftrightarrow \mu$ mixing.
-The mixing is approximately given by (2.1).
+The mixing is approximately given by (3.1).
 Then, the decay amplitude is given by

-Note that the matrix element cannot become zero eve if in the limit of $m_\mu=m_e$.
-On the other hand, the matrix element can become zero in the case that all family gage boson masses are degenerated even if in the case $m_\mu \neq m_e$.
-This means that if the mass differences among $M_{ij}$ are negligibly small, the amplitude (3.4) becomes negligibly small.
+Note that the matrix element cannot become zero even if in the limit of $m_\mu=m_e$.
+On the other hand, the matrix element can become zero in the case that all family gauge boson masses are degenerated even if in the case $m_\mu \neq m_e$.
+This means that if the mass differences among $M_{ij}$ are negligibly small, the amplitude with $m_k= m_e$ in Eq..(4.4) becomes negligibly small.

 Since the function $F_\rho$ is dimensionless, in general, the value of $F_\rho$ is given by